Usage#

 docker run -it --rm -p 8888:8888 --workdir /root/shared -v "$(pwd)":/root/shared --entrypoint="/bin/bash" ghcr.io/cianwilson/fenics-sz:release

-Jupyter lab can also be started from within the docker container
+Jupyter can then be started from within the terminal running the docker container using

 jupyter lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root